datafruits/radio/README.md

 If you'd like to customize that image to develop locally, you can build the image from source using this repo.

-`docker build -t mcfiredrill:liquidsoap:latest ./liquidsoap`
+`docker build -t mcfiredrill/liquidsoap:latest ./liquidsoap`

 Streampusher should use your new image next time you boot your radio in your development environment.